cegerard/appsgate/README.md

 appsGate-server
 ===============

-Git repository of the server part for the appsGate project.
+Git repository of the server part for the AppsGate project.

 This Git reposiroty is devided in two parts.